Executive D-Day Tours / R.C.S. 521 534 040

 As the dangers of assaulting Omaha Beach were clear to the Allied High Command, the seaborne landings were to be preceded by intensive air and naval bombardments just prior to touchdown.

-All enemy gun positions should have been neutralized and the moral of the surviving enemy troops was expected to be shaken if not broken by the ferocity of these bombardments.
+All enemy gun positions should have been neutralized and the morale of the surviving enemy troops was expected to be shaken if not broken by the ferocity of these bombardments.

 The initial assault waves consisting of amphibious tanks and combat engineer teams were to have cleared the beach obstacles and the following infantry were to proceed inland unhindered.